I-Am-Lain/EDUlain/README.md

 -------
 This is a fully deployed website, accessible at https://edu-lain.herokuapp.com/

-For Log-In:
--
-Username: 'foo'
-Password: 'bar'
+To Log In, username: 'foo'   password: 'bar'

 EDUlain was a 3-4 day project I decided to build, re-creating the actual website of a company--EDUrain.
 Found at https://edurain.org